Friday, March 27, 2026

 Workshops for the day

 The workshop space proved to be a sensory treat!
 A spacious hall with natural ventilation, cool breeze, clean air and birds chirping on the trees, just a few feet away from the window.
 The traditional floor seating set the stage!
-A perfect setup for imaginative art and stories in a community setup!
+A perfect setup for imaginative art and stories in a community!

 The room buzzed with sounds of surprising questions, answers, prompts, drawings, coloring, stories - all out of the box!
 The art extempore left me speechless.
-The interest in sustainability practices in art impressed me - fabric scraps for a crochet creation, dual-side paper use, recycling - this audience knew it all!
+The interest in sustainability practices in art impressed me - fabric scraps in a crochet creation, dual-side paper use, recycling - this audience knew it all!

 The kids once again, demonstrated that imagination does wonders to all.
 It takes you out of the box.
 And once you are out of the box, there are no boundaries or rules.
 The mind is set free for expression!
 All this in a community setting, through stories and art!